Skip to Content

 • Argument type: { target: string }

-Run an expect(), test() or describe() only when the specified condition matches.
+Marks an expect(), test() or describe() to run only when the specified condition matches.

 import { , } from "tstyche"; function (: unknown): is { return instanceof ; } ("isUint8Array", () => { const : <unknown> = []; // @tstyche if { target: ">=5.7" } -- Before TypeScript 5.7, 'Uint8Array' was not generic (.())..<<<>>>(); // @tstyche if { target: "<5.7" } (.())..<<>>(); });